 One of the best things about attending a conference is leaving with a slew of topics that don’t know that much about and can’t wait to learn more about.
 It was way too easy to stay in your little tech bubble.
 OpenStack, NFV, SolidFire, coding with APIs are at the top of my homework list.

-VMworld had lots of HCI and Software Defined Storage talk.
+VMworld had lots of HCI and Software-Defined Storage talk.
 That is not surprising.
-However, during a Software Defined session that I attended, they predicted that 50% of existing storage would be software-defined storage; 30% will be hyper-converged by 2019.
+However, during a Software-Defined storage session that I attended, they predicted that 50% of existing storage would be software-defined storage; 30% will be hyper-converged by 2019.
 Wow!

 Tech Field Day for the World!